SPLASH115/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script coves all files that starts with an upper case This script deletes all files that has the tide symbol This script creates multiple directorie with less typing
+This script coves all files that starts with an upper case This script deletes all files that has the tide symbol This script creates multiple directorie with less typing This command that lists all the files and directories of the current directory, separated by commas (,).